tableau/server-client-python/docs/index.md

     print([datasource.name for datasource in all_datasources])
 ```

 `SERVER_URL` is the URL of your Tableau server without subpaths.
 For local Tableau servers, an example would be: `https://www.MY_SERVER.com`.
-For Tableau Online, an example would be: `https://10ax.online.tableau.com/`.
+For Tableau Cloud, an example would be: `https://10ax.online.tableau.com/`.

 `SITENAME` is the subpath of your full site URL (also called `contentURL` in the REST API). `MYSITE` would be the site name of `https://10ax.online.tableau.com/MYSITE`.
 This parameter can be omitted when signing in to the Default site of a on premise Tableau server.